kaikue/MagicOfTheStars/README.md

 ## TODO

-- Resources folder bad???

 ### Movement
 - Climb up ground tiles if player is more than halfway up tile and has free space above it?
 - Take velocity of moving platforms (grounds and walls?)
-- One way platforms (platformeffector2d)
+	- should add velocity of platform after jump?
+	- moving platform nodes
+	- use most recent last platform to have player standing mostly on it (currently sticks on corner of player)
+- Make roll depend on how long you hold the trigger- is there a limit?
 - Hitsnapping
 	- note issues when rolling off of platform and immediately under ledge
 - Redo player sounds